SeanSusmerano/ACL_Sorter/README.md

 "10 permit igmp any host 239.1.1.1"
 → ['10', 'permit', 'igmp', 'any', 'host', '239.1.1.1']

-This step removes unnecessary indentation and allows for easier manipulation of each element—particularly the IP addresses.
+This step removes unnecessary indentation and allows for easier manipulation of each element-particularly the IP addresses.

 Each line (now a list of its components) is stored inside a larger list, making it easy to pass data between functions for further processing.